-The UB9200 is an attractive display with a very thin bezel giving it and almost frameless appearance.
+The UB9200 is an attractive display with a very thin bezel giving it an almost frameless appearance.
 The slim profile on this display measures only 2-1/2″ deep at its thickest point.
 The TV’s pedestal stand design gives it a more elegant and stylish appearance when compared to displays that feature the more common “angled bracket” feet – mounted to the bottom outer edges of the screen.

 The UB9200 contains LG’s Smart TV Apps platform.
-This simple to use interface will give you access to pre-installed premium apps including Netflix, Vudu, Hulu Plus, Amazon Instant Video, CinemaNow, YouTube, Facebook, Rhapsody and much more.
+This simple-to-use interface will give you access to pre-installed premium apps including Netflix, Vudu, Hulu Plus, Amazon Instant Video, CinemaNow, YouTube, Facebook, Rhapsody and much more.